-The penalty for a hit and run in Alabama depends on the circumstances of the accident, if there were injuries and other factors.
-As a result, the judge in the criminal case against a hit and run driver has a lot of discretion to hand down jail time, fines, and other penalties.
+The penalty for a hit and run in Alabama depends on the circumstances of the accident, if there were injuries, and other factors.
+As a result, the judge in the criminal case against a hit-and-run driver has a lot of discretion to hand down jail time, fines, and other penalties.

-If you were a victim of a hit and run accident in Alabama, you may also have a civil case against the driver.
+If you were a victim of a hit-and-run accident in Alabama, you may also have a civil case against the driver.
 A car accident attorney can review the crash with you and explain your options for recovering compensation.

 When does a Driver Commit a Hit and Run?

 It may seem clear-cut to you that the driver involved in your crash left the scene before they should.
-But does this meet the criteria for a hit and run charge in Alabama?
+But does this meet the criteria for a hit-and-run charge in Alabama?

 Under Ala.
 Code § 32-10-1, a driver must remain on the scene to exchange information, render aid, and contact law enforcement to report the crash.
 If they do not remain to fulfill these responsibilities, they could face charges.